 6. Around the clock (not just follow the sun)

 An operational angle, but one that requires further exploration, is that the enterprise SOC works in either day/night mode (for local organizations) or in a “follow the sun” pattern (for global companies).
 Vehicle SOC would have to operate 24/7 in full capacity- somewhere in the world there will be a connected vehicle on the road that requires protection.
 Hence, the mobility SOC will have to be more robust, with less tolerance for downtime and false positive alerts.

 Given the need to handle these new challenges and technical requirements, OEMs wishing to build Vehicle SOCs can choose from 3 main courses of actions:

 Whatever the route the OEMs will take, it is imperative they will use the best tools and technologies to assist them in this transformation.
-Upstream’ proven SOC cyber technology for mobility supports all these approaches.
+Upstream’ proven SOC platform for cyber technology mobility supports all these approaches.

 To learn more about Upstream’s SOC solution that is available today, click here.